Duefectu/BorielBasicGuideForBeginners/README.md

 Thank you for your support!

+# Changes in New Compiler Versions
+Here I comment on the critical changes in the compiler that may cause some examples not to work.

+*Version 1.18.3 and later*
+- The addressing of arrays has changed.
+The @ prefix now returns the address of the variable itself, not of the data.
+Therefore, to refer to the first value of the array, you must use "@myArray(0)" instead of "@myArray".

 # Bug Fixes
 In this section, I will add any bugs or clarifications that arise.
 Thank you for reporting them.